automyinc/vnx-examples/examples/remote_publish_subscribe/README.md

 `Box_B$ ./build/lidar_processor -s .vnxrouter.sock`

-vnxrouter on Box_B is configured to connect to Box_B's vnxrouter on the default port 4444 and subscribe to "sensors.raw_data.lidar".
+vnxrouter on Box_B is configured to connect to Box_A's vnxrouter on the default port 4444 and subscribe to "sensors.raw_data.lidar".

 Now we could start another lidar_processor on Box_B and it will get the same data from vnxrouter, avoiding a duplicate network load which would be the case if we connected directly to lidar_sensor over TCP.